cardano-apexpool/koios-api-python/README.md

 Asset Policy (optional), default: all policies<br>
 The offset (optional) to start from, default 0<br>
 The maximum number of accounts to return (optional), default 0 (no limit)<br>
-Returns: The list of assets maps by policy<br>
+Returns: The list of assets dictionaries by policy<br>
 Example:<br>
 `asset_list = get_asset_list()`<br>
 Example response: